solitude6060/An-Adaptive-Context-Aware-and-Stacked-Attention-Network-Based-Recommendation-System/README.md

 tqdm == 4.31.1

-Or you can just use commend :
+Or you can just use command :

 ```shell
 pip install -r requirement.txt